zheeeng/pointer-lock-movement/packages/pointer-lock-movement/README.md

 ![pointer-lock-movement](https://user-images.githubusercontent.com/1303154/177069380-b92d44c9-73ed-45c6-ba50-d89b381d3b51.png)

 This tool toggles the pointer's lock state when user is interacting with a specific HTML element.
-Its registered callback is triggered when a mouse/touch pad/other pointing device delivers `MouseEvent` under the pointer-locked state.
+Its registered callback is triggered when a mouse/trackPad/other pointing device delivers `PointerEvent` under the pointer-locked state.
 You can configure its behaviors as you like.

 ## 🧩  Installation